WhatIfAditya7/DIABETES-READMISSION-ANALYSIS/README.md

 ## 🎯 9.
 Business Impact (If implemented in a hospital)

-- **Early detection** of high-risk patients at discharge
+- Identify high-risk patients before discharge using data-driven risk scores
-- Up to **18–25% reduction** in unnecessary readmissions
+- Reduce avoidable readmissions by an estimated 18–25% through early intervention and targeted monitoring
-- Better allocation of nursing & outpatient resources
+- Optimize nursing and outpatient workload by focusing resources on patients with the highest likelihood of return
-- Improved patient follow-up scheduling
+- Improve continuity of care with proactive follow-up scheduling and discharge planning
-- Potential savings of **millions in annual penalties**
+- Lower financial penalties tied to readmission rates, saving hospitals millions annually in CMS and insurer reimbursement losses
+- Shift decision-making from reactive to predictive, giving clinicians a clearer, evidence-backed view of patient risk

-This is how data science directly improves healthcare operations.
+- This is how data science directly improves healthcare operations.

 ---